adler-j/ryanwattersme/content/about.md

 My name is Ryan.
 I am a content strategist, editor, writer, and web publisher living Chicago, IL.

-People have told me to write a blog for the last decade.
-I didn't fall in love with the web until 2013.
+People have told me to write a blog for the last decade, but I didn't fall in love with the web until 2013.
 I'm trying to catch up.

 ### The Site